 Square-Notch Tile Trowels

 Square-notch trowels have square or rectangular notches that create mortar rows with flat spaces between them.
 They typically dispense more mortar than V-notch trowels, and the spaces between rows leave more room for the mortar to smush down.
-As a general rule, square-notch trowels are used for most floor tile and any tile over about 2 inches square.
+As a general rule, square-notch trowels are used for most floor tile and any tile over about two inches square.
 A variation of a square-notch trowel is the U-notch trowel.
 This delivers a bit less mortar than a square-notch and can be used wherever a square-notch makes sense.

 V-Notch Tile Trowels